developernaren/solid/readme.md

 1. We are going to user classes for the application
 1. We are going to use solid principle later on

+### Phases

+1. User can sell cakes, biscuits and donuts with any method
+1.